zmarabeas/ApplicationBuddy/README.md

 1. Navigate to chrome://extensions in Chrome
 2. Enable Developer Mode
 3. Click "Load unpacked" and select the `extension` folder
-4. Log in with your JobFillr account credentials
+4. Log in with your ApplicationBuddy account credentials
 5. Navigate to any job application form
 6. Click the extension icon
 7. Use the "Scan Page" button to detect form fields